 Dr. Harisur Rahman is an Associate Professor in the Media Communication and Journalism (MCJ) Program at North South University, Dhaka, Bangladesh.
 With a Ph.D. in Anthropology focused on media communication and cultural studies, he has developed a notable career that bridges academic scholarship with practical application.
 His research interests span a wide array of subjects, including media communication, cultural studies, digital anthropology, and the impact of globalization on cultural dynamics.
 Dr. Rahman has been instrumental in curriculum development, introducing innovative programs in MCJ and Anthropology, and has a rich history of involvement in various capacities at NSU, including coordinating the NSU TV Radio & Digital Lab and the China-South Asia Center for Socio-Cultural Studies (CSCSS).
 A prolific author and researcher, his work contributes significantly to understanding media's role in societal change, with ongoing projects and publications that explore the nuances of media discourse and the implications of technology on education.
-His second book on advertising and broadcast regulations is coming in 2024.
+His recent book on advertising and broadcast regulations has been published by Lexington Books, USA.

-Rahman, H. (In press, 2024) Decoding Ad Culture: Television Commercials and Broadcast Regulations in Bangladesh.
+Rahman, H. (2024) Decoding Ad Culture: Television Commercials and Broadcast Regulations in Bangladesh.
 From Lexington, Maryland, USA.
 (Single Authored Book)

 Rahman, H. & Quader, S. (Forthcoming 2024).
 A Celebrity’s Resistance against the “Civil” Social Imaginary: The 2021 Pori Moni Saga and Competing Media Discourses in Bangladesh.
 In A. Taylor and J. McIntyre (Eds.).
 The Routledge Companion to Gender and Celebrity.
 U.K. Routledge.
 (Book Chapter)